yuechenbam/Ontopanel-backend/README.md

 Ontopanel is a plugin in diagrams.net that helps domain experts to build ontologies and method graph visually.

+It is designed within the framework of the [Materials Open Laboratory (MatOLab)](https://github.com/Mat-O-Lab) by [Bundesanstalt für Materialforschung und -prüfung (BAM)](https://www.bam.de/Navigation/DE/Home/home.html) to solve the problems encountered by domain experts when building ontologies graphically using diagrames.net, such as ontology reuse, ontology transformation and data mapping.

 It consist of three tools, their applications can be found in [Ontopanel video tutorials](https://github.com/yuechenbam/yuechenbam.github.io):

-The source code is developed in the framework of [Materials Open Laboratory (MatOLab)](https://github.com/Mat-O-Lab) project by [Bundesanstalt für Materialforschung und -prüfung (BAM)](https://www.bam.de/Navigation/DE/Home/home.html).

 ### Library